7552-2020C2-grupo5/publications-microservice/README.md

 FLASK_APP=$(pwd)/publications_microservice/app.py poetry run flask run
 ```

+## PostGIS
+The previous command is recommended to be run against a local postgres installation with PostGIS enabled.

+## sqlite
+The spatialite extension should be enabled.
+There's an open issue about it.

 # Deploy to heroku
 You will need to have the [heroku cli](https://devcenter.heroku.com/articles/heroku-cli) installed and correctly configured for the following steps.